PuneethKumarPuni/Shadow-Fox-Internship-/Task 02/WebSraper/readme.md

 - Fetching web pages with HTTP requests.
 - Parsing HTML content with BeautifulSoup.
 - Extracting targeted data using CSS selectors.
-- Saving the extracted data in a formatted PDF.
+- Saving the extracted data in a formatted csv.
 - Handling network and request errors gracefully.

 ## Features

 - Scrapes data such as titles, descriptions, and menu items from web pages.
 - Supports multiple elements per selector, storing lists when applicable.
-- Generates a clean PDF report of the scraped data using the ReportLab library.
+- Generates a clean csv report of the scraped data.
 - Implements basic error handling to manage HTTP request failures.

 ## Technologies Used